 One of the essential pillars of a successful business is a robust and organized sales territory strategy.
 Studies show that effective territory management can increase overall sales, improve customer coverage, and reduce costs.

+Territory planning requires careful thought and consideration because it's crucial to get it right the first time around.
 Constant changes in territory division hurt salespeople's productivity and take a toll on employee morale.
-From the client's perspective, frequent changes in account managers lead to unstable relationships.
+And from the client's perspective, frequent changes in account managers lead to unstable relationships.

 What Is a Sales Territory?